Vizsla Temperament: What's Good About 'Em, What's Bad About 'Em

 If I was considering a Vizsla, I would be most concerned about...

 - Separation anxiety.
 More than most other breeds, Vizslas need a great deal of companionship and do not like being left alone for more than a few hours.
 They tend to express their unhappiness through destructive chewing and barking.
-If you work all day, this is not the breed for you.

 - Providing enough socialization.
 Vizslas need extensive exposure to people and to unusual sights and sounds.
 Otherwise their natural caution can become shyness, which is difficult to live with.